eloots/Pi-Akka-Cluster/README.md

 The easiest and _fastest_ way to flash a Hypriot OS instance that is ready to use for the Akka Cluster software can be found [here](docs/Hypriot-OS-Installation-Instructions.md).

+Display version instructions are a little different and available [here](docs/display/display-installation-instuctions.md)

 ## Travel router configuration

 In some cases it can be handy to use a so-called travel router which allows you to connect to a Wifi network on location, and still get access to a physical network with a fixed IP network address.
 This is because, currently, all nodes have statically configured IP addresses.